AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 Replace `#TOKEN` with your actual access token and `#HOSTNAME` with your actual hostname.

-### Creating a Webhook event handler
+### Create a Webhook event handler

-Send a POST request to the endpoint /deviceEvents/handler/webhook.
+Send a `POST` request to the endpoint `/deviceEvents/handler/webhook`.
 Use the domain query parameter to specify the domain, otherwise, the domain of the user authorizing the request will be selected.
 In the request body, provide the event handler configuration.
 It consists of three parts:

-#### Configuring the connection
+#### Configure the connection

 Each Webhook event handler can forward events both to HTTP and HTTPS endpoints.
 If you specify the target URL to be HTTPS, handler execution will fail if the certificate is not valid.

 The requests can be authorized:

-- using basic auth (user and password), by specifying connectionConfig.auth field of request body:
+- using basic auth (user and password), by specifying *connectionConfig.auth* field of request body:

 ``` json
 {